viebel/blog.klipse.tech/_posts/2026-07-06-a-13th-century-enumeration-algorithm-ignored-for-700-years.md

 So Aboulafia gave a genuine recursive algorithm for permutations.
 That alone would be a fine historical note.
 But there is much more.

 His exact ordering turns out to coincide with an algorithm published in 1984 by the mathematician Shimon Zaks — reached through an entirely different door, and built on a move that a young Bill Gates studied in his only scientific paper.
 That is [the next article]({% post_url 2026-07-06-an-elegant-formulation-inspired-by-bill-gates %}).
-And when you *draw* Aboulafia's order, something happens that no one expects — [that is where the series is heading]({% post_url 2026-07-06-too-big-to-draw-but-yet-drawable %}).